arabold/scape/README.md

 To Do
 -----
 * Integrate Grunt and nodemon
-* Setup quickstart example for AngularJS routes
+* ~~Setup quickstart example for AngularJS routes~~ DONE
-* Create a configurable command line tool to create new web sites based on this boilerplate
+* Create a configurable command line tool (Yeoman.io) to create new web sites based on this boilerplate
   * Optional MongoDB/Mongoose support
   * Optional Passport support
   * etc.